wsydney76/craft-theme4/README.md

 * Element Map: Shows reverse relationships in the Control Panel
 * Work: Proof of concept for improving the editing workflow (most useful for comparing draft content with current version)

+Not installed, but recommended

+* Blitz:  Paid caching plugin.
+A `config/blitz.php` settings file is provided.

 ## TBD